 Are you currently pregnant?
 Or, did you just bring a new baby home from the hospital?
 Do you need a new bath tub that will allow you to carefully and safely bathe your newborn?

-Shortly after losing their umbilical cord stump, you will want to give your baby and full bath to get them clean.
+Shortly after losing their umbilical cord stump, you will want to regularly give your baby full baths to keep them clean.
 To help you find the perfect product that will help you accomplish this task, we have reviewed five of the top bath tubs for newborns.

 You'll be able to continue to use The First Years Sure Comfort Deluxe Tub through the toddler years.
 This tub can be used in a variety of ways to accommodate children of different ages.

-This option comes with a detachable infant sling that goes over the main part of the bath tub.
+The Sure Comfort Deluxe Tub comes with a detachable infant sling that goes over the main part of the bath tub.
 The sling is recommended to be used until your baby is about three months old or has started rolling over.
-The sling is made using a mesh fabric that is supportive and will allow water to clean your baby.
+The sling is made using a mesh fabric that is supportive and will allow your baby to be slightly submerged.

-After your baby outgrows using the sing insert, it can be removed and your baby can be bathed in the main section of the tub.
+After your baby outgrows the sling insert, it can be removed and your baby can be bathed in the main section of the tub.
 The tub features a deep and ergonomic design to keep your baby comfortable while you bathe them.

 Depending on your baby's age, you can use either side of the tub.
 One side is designed to support younger babies and allow them to lay at an incline.
 The other side features a seat for toddlers who can sit up on their own safely.